TheAlphaSchoolSystemPTYLTD/online-enrolments/setEnrolledStudents.md

 	**Optional:**

-	`other_name [string]` - Student Other name - Length must be between 1 and 50 Characters

 	`preferred_surname [string]` - Student Preferred Surname (use surname if not supplied) - Length must be between 1 and 50 Characters

 	`campus_code [string]` - Campus - Length must be between 1 and 3 Characters